-David Shannon was born on 27 May 1922 at Unley Park, South Australia, the only child of Howard and Phoebe Shannon.
+David John Shannon was born on 27 May 1922 at Unley Park, South Australia, the only child of Howard and Phoebe Shannon.
 His father was a farmer and also a member of the state assembly.
 His grandfather, John Shannon, had also been a member of the assembly, and also later a member of the Australian Senate.
 Shannon worked briefly in insurance after leaving school but joined the RAAF shortly after his 18th birthday.
 He had toyed with the idea of joining the navy, but was put off by the longer queue at the recruiting office.
 He began training as a pilot in March 1941.
 A year later, he was in England and by July 1942 he had been posted to 106 Squadron at Coningsby.

 By August, he was flying with a crew of his own and by February 1943 he had completed a tour of 36 operations.
 On one, to Turin, his load of incendiaries caught fire in the bomb bay and had to be rapidly jettisoned, resulting in the ‘largest forest fire ever seen in Italy’.
 He was awarded the DFC in January 1943 for ‘attacks on industrial targets in enemy territory’.

 At the end of his tour, he had been posted to 83 Squadron in 8 Group to begin training as a Pathfinder.
 But Gibson had by then been asked to form a special new squadron and he was quick to track his old comrade down.
 Shannon agreed to join him and set about building a crew.
 (See this separate post for the full story on how the crew was formed.)

 It’s at this point in the story that Paul Brickhill brings Shannon into his narrative in the book, The Dam Busters.
 He tells us about the ‘baby faced’ Australian who was growing a moustache to make himself look older but who had a scorching tongue in the air when he felt like it.
 And he brings to the fore the romantic interlude in the intense training and drinking sessions of the next few weeks caused by Shannon falling for the ‘dark, slim’ WAAF officer, Ann Fowler.
 On the evening of 16 May 1943, it is she who notices, with a ‘woman’s wit’, that the aircrew are eating eggs for their evening meal, and therefore deduces that they are going on an operation, rather than yet another training flight.